 Choosing a cup size

-Both cup sizes can work for most women.
+All cup sizes can work for most women.
 We recommend Gaaia cup in Small if you have a light to normal flow and the Gaaia cup in Large if you have a normal to heavy flow.
 Using one size consistently may be more comfortable.
 The Gaaia Cup Sensitive was designed specifically for teens and women with small builds.

 We do not recommend that you choose your menstrual cup based on whether you have given birth or not or your age.
 Since each body is anatomically unique, these are not very reliable factors.
 Do keep in mind that giving birth does not necessarily mean that you now need a bigger menstrual cup.
 Your flow and cervix position are better indicators in our experience.